-Progesterone receptor modulator CDB-2914 down-regulates vascular endothelial growth factor, adrenomedullin and their receptors and modulates progesterone receptor content in cultured human uterine leiomyoma cells
+Progesterone receptor modulator CDB-2914 down-regulates vascular endothelial growth factor, adrenomedullin and their receptors and modulates progesterone receptor content in cultured human uterine leiomyoma cells (PDF)

 Xu,Qin; Ohara,Noriyuki; Chen,Wei; Liu,Jin; Sasaki,Hiroko; Morikawa,Akira; Sitruk-Ware,Regine; Johansson,Elof D.B.; Maruo,Takeshi